smithjd/sql-pet/docs/index.md

 This book explores #2 because it allows us to work on the database access issues described above and to practice on an industrial-scale DBMS.

 * Docker is a comparatively easy way to simulate the relationship between an R/RStudio session and a database -- all on on your machine (provided you have Docker installed and running).
-* Running PostgreSQL on a Docker container avoids OS or system dependencies or conflicts that might come up.
+* Running PostgreSQL on a Docker container avoids OS or system dependencies or conflicts that cause confusion and limit reproducibility.
 * A Docker environment consumes relatively few resources.
 Our sandbox does much less but only includes postgreSQL and sample data, so it takes up about 5% of the space taken up by the Vagrant environment that inspired this project. [@Makubuya2018]
-* A simple Docker container such as the one used in our sandbox is easy to use.
+* A simple Docker container such as the one used in our sandbox is easy to use and could be extended for other uses.
-* Docker is a widely used technology for deploying applications in the cloud, so worth for many useRs it's worth mastering.
+* Docker is a widely used technology for deploying applications in the cloud, so for many useRs it's worth mastering.

 ## Docker and R on your machine